joel-perry/joel-perry.github.io/_posts/2023-02-11-dynamictypesize-uiview.md

 }
 ````

-One more little piece of the puzzle is the `.element(before:)` function used above in a couple of places.
-This is a convenience I use frequently:
+One more little piece of the puzzle is the call to `.element(before:)` used above in a couple of places.
+This is a convenience function I use frequently.

 ````swift
 extension BidirectionalCollection where Iterator.Element: Equatable {